ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 docker run -it -p 8888:8888 -v ~:/home atomsci/atomsci-ampl
 ```

-## 4. When inside the container, start the jupyter notebook
+## 4. From the command line inside the container, start the jupyter notebook

 ```
    jupyter-notebook --ip=0.0.0.0 --allow-root --port=8888 &
 ```

-This will output these messages:
+This will output a message with similar URLs to this:

 ```
     To access the server, open this file in a browser: